-Two state parks along the Atlantic Coast, more than 300 miles away, are connected by their history as stopovers for people escaping slavery.
+Two state parks along the Atlantic Coast, more than 300 miles apart, are connected by their history as stopovers for people escaping slavery.
 Both are designated National Underground Railroad Network to Freedom sites.
 Fort Mose Historic State Park in St. Augustine preserves the site of the first free black settlement in North America.
 Far down the coast, Bills Baggs Cape Florida State Park served as a rendezvous point for passage to freedom in the Bahamas.
-To discover the history of these parks, visit the museum at Fort Mose, which hosted the Flight to Freedom Festival on Feb.
-6-8, or take a guided tour of the lighthouse at Cape Florida.
+To discover the history of these parks, visit the museum at Fort Mose or take a guided tour of the lighthouse at Cape Florida.

 The Great Depression and building Florida’s first state parks

 In the 1930s, the CCC employed young men in public works projects across America to relieve unemployment caused by the Great Depression.
 These hardworking men built the first Florida State Parks.
 An African American CCC corps braved wild conditions on the banks of the Myakka River and discrimination in the nearby city of Sarasota to build Myakka River State Park, one of Florida’s largest parks.
 By hand, they paved roads, blazed trails, and erected structures and cabins that you can see still see at the park.
 Discover the CCC’s legacy at Myakka River State Park.